cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 Creating a client is a straightforward and essential part of working with gRPC.
 It enables applications to consume the services hosted on a gRPC server.
 In .NET, gRPC clients are strongly typed and generated directly from the .proto service definition, ensuring that the client and server adhere to the same contract.
 This tight coupling simplifies development, eliminates potential mismatches, and provides a seamless developer experience.

 In this section, we’ll explore how to create and configure a gRPC client in .NET, from generating client code to establishing a connection with the server.
-We’ll also delve into advanced topics, such as securing communication with TLS, a crucial aspect of gRPC applications.
+We’ll also delve into advanced topics, such as securing communication with **Transport Layer Security** (**TLS**), a crucial aspect of gRPC applications.
 Understanding this will ensure that your applications are secure.
 We'll also cover handling custom headers, and managing client-side streaming.
 These concepts will prepare you to build robust and efficient applications that interact seamlessly with gRPC services.

 By the end of this section, you’ll understand how to integrate gRPC clients into your .NET solutions.
 Whether you’re building a console application, a web client, or an IoT device, the tools and techniques covered here will empower you to leverage the full potential of gRPC in your applications.
 Let’s dive into the practical steps of setting up your first gRPC client.